pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/1_debian_ubuntu_install.md

-_This guide describes the steps required to have Pydio Cells running on Debian and Ubuntu.
+_This guide describes the steps required to have Pydio Cells running on Debian and Ubuntu_.

 [:image-popup:2_running_cells_in_production/logos-os/logo-debian.png]
 [:image-popup:2_running_cells_in_production/logos-os/logo-ubuntu.png]